For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 During Queen Victoria’s tenure, women underwent painful procedures to look beautiful.

-The women who practiced it had to be very careful, since if they inhaled this substance they could die of poisoning.
+The women who practised it had to be very careful, since if they inhaled this substance, they could die of poisoning.

 What has been the beauty canon in recent years?

-With the arrival of the new millennium, the standards have changed rapidly since now the bodies of women must be slim, tall, with a large bust, flat abdomen, smooth or wavy hair.
+With the arrival of the new millennium, the standards have changed rapidly since now the bodies of women must be slim and tall, with a large bust, flat abdomen, and smooth or wavy hair.
 The physique continues to be of great importance, making some want to undergo cosmetic surgery regardless of the risks they may take to become an example of beauty.

 As much as makeup or beauty techniques in general change, the need to look and feel beautiful to better face all of life’s challenges will never go out of style.